-Support from a counsellor helps children regain emotional balance after a trauma – as it did for Katie* who’s feeling safe and empowered for the first time in years.
+Support from a counselor helps children regain emotional balance after a trauma – as it did for Katie* who’s feeling safe and empowered for the first time in years.

-Katie is nine years old.
-She was born with a bubbly personality, was fearless and always had a smile for everyone.
-This all changed when she witnessed a traumatic event as a toddler.
+Eleven-year-old Katie* was born with a bubbly personality.
+She was fearless and always had a smile for everyone.
+This all changed when she witnessed a traumatic event.

 *Names changed and representative photos used to protect identities.